European Union Law Resource Centre

 Confused by Brexit?

-To do this we’ve enlisted the help of our authors to provide updates from a variety of different perspectives, as well as links to some relevant blog posts.
-We’ll keep updating this site so please keep checking back!
+To do this we’ve enlisted the help of our authors to provide updates from a variety of different perspectives, as well as links to other useful resources such as blog posts and OUP’s Brexit Debate Map.
+We’ll keep updating this site so please keep checking back for new content!

 Video: Professor Paul Craig discusses why it is important to study EU Law following the Brexit referendum result